When I’m not meeting with clients, (or feeding ostriches) I love storytelling, sooo…

 Who am I, anyway?

-I have trained in Holistic Stress Management, Mindfulness-Based Stress Reduction, energy medicine, Kundalini yoga & meditation, Ayurveda, Western Massage, Acupressure, and Shiatsu.
-I also have a background in teaching creative writing and journaling, and will often suggest creative outlets as part of our work process.
+I have trained in holistic stress management, Mindfulness-Based Stress Reduction, energy medicine, Kundalini yoga & meditation, Ayurveda, Western Massage, Acupressure, and Shiatsu.
+I have a B.A. in Psychology and English; I also have a background in teaching creative writing and journaling, and will often suggest creative outlets as part of our work process.

 I’m a single mom to two amazing kids (and a bunch of wonderful fur-babies).